CS4SG/CS4SG.github.io/_projects/Teaching Responsible Computing.md

 ---

 ## Project Overview
 Computing is ubiquitous in our daily lives.
-Increasingly computing makes decisions in our lives starting from the mundane (e.g. Netflix recommending  us movies/TV shows), to the somewhat more relevant (e.g. algorithms deciding which ads Google shows you) to the downright worrisome (e.g. automated systems deciding the risk of a person who is arrested committing a crime in the future).
+Increasingly computing makes decisions in our lives starting from the mundane (e.g. Netflix recommending  us movies/TV shows or sensors dispensing soap), to the somewhat more relevant (e.g. algorithms deciding which ads Google shows you or a car parking itself) to the downright worrisome (e.g. automated systems deciding the risk of a person who is arrested committing a crime in the future or automated "killer drones").

 While we have (and continue to) educate our computing students on the  technical aspects of building computing systems that are used in our daily lives, there has been relatively less focus on incorporating ethics and responsible computing in such courses.
 Our project aims to incorporate ethics and more generally responsible computing in a wide range of computing courses.